-Osteochondritis Dessicans most commonly affects large or giant breed dogs, such as Great Danes, Labrador Retrievers, Newfoundlands, Rottweilers, and Bernese Mountain Dogs.
+Osteochondritis Dessicans most commonly affect large or giant breed dogs, such as Great Danes, Labrador Retrievers, Newfoundlands, Rottweilers, and Bernese Mountain Dogs.
 OCD occurs more frequently in males than females.
 Most animals begin to show clinical signs around 4-8 months of age, although some will present later, between 2-3 years of age.

-The most common clinical sign of Osteochondritis Dessicans is lameness, often first noted after intense exercise, and may be most evident after rest preceded by heavy exercise.
+The most common clinical sign of Osteochondritis Dessicans is lameness, often first noted after intense exercise, and maybe most evident after rest preceded by heavy exercise.
 Lameness may vary from barely noticeable, to the inability of the dog to bear weight on the affected limb.
 It might also affect more than one limb.
 There may be pain and swelling of the affected joint(s).
 The dog may also have a shortened gait, due to reluctance to fully extend and flex the joint, eventually leading to muscle wasting (atrophy).

 Your veterinarian can diagnose the presence of OCD with a complete history, physical exam, and radiographs.
 In radiographs of a dog with OCD, the head of the humerus will appear flattened.
 The presence of bone spurs, called osteophytes, are indicative of significant cartilage damage and the formation of a cartilage flap that is characteristic of OCD.
 (Show normal vs. abnormal rads)

 Osteochondritis Dessicans can be attributed to several causes.
-Trauma, either acute or chronic, can cause injury to the surface cartilage, leading to separation of the cartilage, or can cause damage to blood supply, which triggers the cartilage flap formation.
+Trauma, either acute or chronic, can cause injury to the surface cartilage, leading to separation of the cartilage, or can cause damage to the blood supply, which triggers the cartilage flap formation.
 There is also a genetic component to the disease.
 Certain breeds and breeding lines are predisposed to OCD.
 Additionally, because OCD usually occurs during periods of rapid growth in the animal’s lifetime, it is believed that nutrition plays a role in the development of the disease.
 Diets that promote rapid growth, such as those especially high in calories and/or calcium, can therefore increase the incidence of OCD.

 In more severe cases, such as those detected later or where the thickened cartilage flap has detached, surgery may be indicated.
 Active puppies that do not respond to conservative treatment may also be candidates for surgery.
 Surgical options include arthroscopic removal of the cartilage flap through a small incision in the skin, or traditional (open) surgery, in which an incision is made in the skin, and the joint is accessed by separating the surrounding muscles.
 The cartilage flap is then removed.
 Your veterinarian will help you decide which option is best for your pet based on his/her particular case.